KatzenBot/TwitterStreamWorker/README.md

 ﻿# TwitterStreamWorker
-Generates a stream of tweets from given hashtags and publishes a retweet.
+Generates a stream of tweets from given hashtags and publishes a retweet to the clients account.
 Bad words filter and block users included.
 Using tweetinvi. .NET 5.0

 # Installation
 - Download source.